 Diversity And Strategic Development

-In 2011, the Illinois Tollway created the Department of Diversity and Strategic Development to increase access to economic opportunities for disadvantaged, minority- and women-owned enterprise (D/M/WBE) firms, as well as underemployed individuals.The Tollway remains focused on promoting, assisting and ensuring diverse participation in the Move Illinois Program and all aspects of its operations, including contracting, consulting and the supply of goods and services.
+The Illinois Tollway created the Department of Diversity and Strategic Development with the mission to increase access to economic opportunities for disadvantaged, minority- and women-owned enterprise (D/M/WBE) firms, as well as small and veteran-owned businesses and historically underemployed individuals.The Tollway remains focused on promoting, assisting and ensuring diverse participation in the Move Illinois Program and all aspects of its operations, including contracting, consulting and the supply of goods and services.

-- Help to diversify skilled and construction trades
+- Diversification of skilled and construction trades via workforce development and training

-The Illinois Tollway Board of Directors established the Diversity and Inclusion Committee in 2015 to create a formal vehicle of communication for the Board to focus on diversity issues and initiatives, create access to sustainable jobs and look at new policies to foster increased opportunities for all sizes and type of businesses.
-The Committee is composed of members of the Tollway Board and is focused on increasing participation of African Americans, Hispanics, Asians, Native Americans, women, veterans and certified disadvantaged, minority- and women-owned business enterprise (D/M/WBE) firms in Tollway contracts.
+The Illinois Tollway Board of Directors established the D&I Committee to allow the Board to focus on diversity issues and policies, create access to sustainable jobs and foster increased opportunities for firms of all sizes and types.
+The Committee is composed of members of the Tollway Board and strives to increase participation of African Americans, Hispanics, Asians, Native Americans, women, veterans and certified D/M/WBE firms and individuals on Tollway contracts.

 Earned Credit Program (ECP) Advisory Council

-The Illinois Tollway created ECP, which includes prime contractors and subcontractors, union representatives and training partners.
+The Illinois Tollway created the ECP Council, which includes prime contractors and subcontractors, union representatives and training partners.
 Their mission is to promote the ECP program, refer candidates for hiring by contractors, identify candidate training needs and foster union partnerships.

 Diversity Advisory Council (DAC)